-Disney attractions are known for their amazing audio animatronics, but the Hondo Ohnaka figure in Smuggler’s Run is something special.
-If you like the Shaman of Songs from the Na’vi River Journey, then prepared to be blown away again by Hondo:
+Disney attractions are known for their amazing audio-animatronics, but the Hondo Ohnaka figure in Smuggler’s Run is something special.
+If you like the Shaman of Songs from the Na’vi River Journey, then prepared to be blown away again by Hondo.

-Hondo isn’t alone here, he is also accompanied by his R5P8 droid with him in the command center and even talks to him which is really awesome to watch.
+But Hondo isn’t alone here, he is also accompanied by his R5P8 droid with him in the command center and even talks to him which is really awesome to watch.
 This is where you get your briefing for the mission.

 The way Hondo moves is so realistic and smooth it’s insane, it’s hard to remember he’s not a real person.
-This is one of the most advanced audio animatronics figures ever built.
+This is one of the most advanced audio-animatronics figures ever built.
 It has around 50 functions in total (movement points) is 7 feet tall and uses new electric motors to power for its movements instead of hydraulics.
 Only the Shaman of Songs in Pandora is more advanced.

-Everything about Hondo is impressive from the way Disney Imagineers have been able to synch up the audio with his movements to the smoothness of his facial features and fluidity of his motions.
+Everything about Hondo is impressive from the way Disney Imagineers have been able to sync up the audio with his movements to the smoothness of his facial features and fluidity of his motions.
 It’s really special and something you have to see in person to fully appreciate.

 Here’s a behind the scenes video showing the technology behind the Hondo Animatronic figure:

-Behind Hondo once he’s done with the mission, the Millennium Falcon is lowered down from its “parked” position outside the attraction into the hanger bay to where you and your fellow crew will board the iconic spaceship.
+Behind Hondo, once he’s done with the mission, the Millennium Falcon is lowered down from its “parked” position outside the attraction into the hanger bay to where you and your fellow crew will board the iconic spaceship.

-It’s amazing how Disney can pull this off because it seems like the Millennium Falcon is being lowered down from it’s place outside and into the interior docking bay.
+It’s amazing how Disney can pull this off because it seems like the Millennium Falcon is being lowered down from its place outside and into the interior docking bay.
 It’s all just an illusion though as it’s all done with video and the real one never moves.

 I thought the whole scene was fantastic and while I knew the Falcon wasn’t being lowered down, they sold the illusion pretty well imo:

-Up to this point the Hondo figure was the highlight for me, but that was soon about to change…
+Up to this point, the Hondo figure was the highlight for me, but that was soon about to change…

-Inside the Millennium Falcon:
+Inside the Millennium Falcon

 It’s here where the crew prepares the Millennium Falcon for its mission.
-Once you clear the long hallway after Hondo you’ll meet a crew member who let’s you onto the Falcon and explains the process:
+Once you clear the long hallway after Hondo you’ll meet a crew member who lets you onto the Falcon and explains the process:

 There are 6 people to each boarding group and each person is given a boarding card with the role they will be performing during the mission.
 I got gunner even though I was really hoping to get pilot for my first flight:

-Unfortunately there was no walk up the traditional ramp into the Millennium Falcon like I was hoping for but at a certain point it hit me that I found myself walking right in the hallways of my favorite spaceship of all time!
+Unfortunately, there was no walk up the traditional ramp into the Millennium Falcon like I was hoping for but at a certain point, it hit me that I found myself walking right in the hallways of my favorite spaceship of all time!

 Once you board the Falcon you will be sent into the “main hold” which you will recognize as the “chess room” from the Star Wars films.